Raja Farooq Haider Khan: Early life and education

 Raja Muhammad Farooq Haider Khan was born on 1 October 1955.

-He belongs to a Rajput family of the Khakha clan.

 He was born in Muzaffarabad, Azad Kashmir but his family house lies in Downtown, Srinagar now in Indian Kashmir, from where his parents moved due to partition.

 He received his school education from Abbottabad Public School (APS), which is one of the most renowned and historic educational institution in the North West of Pakistan.
 He completed his intermediate also from Abbottabad Public School.
 Haider completed his graduation from Government College University, Lahore, which is one of the oldest seats of learning in the Muslim world.

 Family

 Raja Muhammad Farooq Haider Khan belongs to a well known Kashmiri-speaking political family in AJ&K. He inherited the career from his family.

-His father Raja Muhammad Haider Khan led the Muslim Conference being the President of Muslim Conference for two times i.e. in 1960 & 1963.
+His father Raja Muhammad Haider Khan led the Muslim Conference being the President of Muslim Conference for two times i.e. in 1960 and 1963.

 His mother Mohterma Saeeda Khan holds the honor to be the first female Member of Azad Jammu and Kashmir Legislative Assembly in the history of Azad Jammu & Kashmir (AJ&K).

 His uncle Raja Muhammad Latif Khan was elected as a Member of AJ&K Legislative Assembly in 1970.

 His sister Ms. Noreen Haider (aka Mrs. Noreen Jamshed) also remained a Member of AJ& K Legislative Assembly from 1991 to 1996.